 Omega 3 and 6 are known as essential fatty acids because your body cannot produce them, so you must get them from your diet.
 They are essential for cell membrane building, cell repair, and proper working of the immune and endocrine systems.
 They are derived from fatty fish, avocados, fish oil, walnuts, and vegetable oil (5).

-Found mostly in animal-source products, this is not a good kind of fat.
+Found mostly in animal-sourced products, this is not a good kind of fat.
 When consumed in large amounts, it will increase your blood cholesterol levels.
 It can also put you at risk of heart disease.
 Your daily consumption shouldn’t exceed 5-6% of your calorie intake.
 However, reducing your intake of saturated fats and opting for healthy alternatives is always a good idea.
 So, your consumption of fatty beef, poultry with skin, cream, butter, dairy, and full-fat cheese should be at a minimum.

-Known as the healthy fats, it decreases your risk of heart disease.
+Known as healthy fats, it decreases your risk of heart disease.
 It is mainly derived from plant-source foods such as nuts, avocados, olives, sunflower oil, olive oil, and canola oil.
 Some animal sources such as fatty fish, herring, mackerel, and sardines are good sources of unsaturated fat.

 Counting Macros: Why And How To Do It